Notice to Vacate:

 When the question of entitlement to immediate possession of the premises depends on resolution of a title dispute, the justice of the peace courts (and county courts at law on appeal from those justice courts) lack jurisdiction.
 When the justice court lacks jurisdiction, the case gets moved to another court, typically a District Court.
 See our blog article on “Overview of the Eviction Suit Process in Texas” for more information.

 When justice court eviction suit is moved to a district court due to a title issue, the parties should not be deprived of their right to a speedy determination on the right to immediate possession.
 In district court, a non-paying occupant with a barely non-frivolous title claim, or sometimes even an utterly frivolous title claim, can occupy the property for several years while the suit slowly awaits a trial setting that will just be continued multiple times before the trial finally occurs.
 In the meantime, the property condition deteriorates, the property taxes go unpaid, the property becomes uninsured and subject to loss due to fire or other casualty, the property gets condemned by the City, the non-occupying owners fail to maintain the property, etcetera.
 When a non-paying occupant knows that he will lose the property at trial, he fails to care for the property, which leads to irreparable damage.
 The non-paying occupant is invariably judgment-proof or he would be paying for use of the property.
 Instead, the District Court should have authority to make a speedy determination as to the right to immediate possession and enforce it by appropriate pre-trial orders.
 In the event that a justice court cannot issue a determination on the issue of possession, then the party whose request for possession has been moved to district court should be able to set a pre-trial motion for interlocutory relief on the issue of possession, and at such hearing, the district court should also have authority to enter appropriate rent orders.
 For example, if a co-tenant owning 50% of the subject property seeks either possession or pro rata rent due to an ouster, then a justice court will likely refuse to hear the matter because the ouster is arguably a matter of title.
 When the non-occupying co-tenant re-files that possessory suit in district court, he should be able to set a motion for interlocutory relief on the issue of possession.
 The district court should set the matter for hearing within sixty (60) days of the filing of the motion, unless the filing party consents to a continuance.
-At the hearing, if the district court does not award possession to the party filing the motion, then the district court should have the authority to compel the party occupying the property to pay pro rata rent into the court’s registry pending final trial and authority to compel the occupant to pay the property taxes, keep the property insured, and adequately maintain the property pending trial.
+At the hearing, if the district court does not award possession to the party filing the motion, then the district court should have the authority to compel the party occupying the property to pay pro rata rent into the court’s registry, or to the party not in possession, pending final trial and authority to compel the occupant to pay the property taxes, keep the property insured, and adequately maintain the property pending trial.
 The current situation where occupants can use a frivolous or barely non-frivolous title dispute as an excuse to live rent-free in property for years at a time is inappropriate.

 Copyright 2017, Ian Ghrist, All Rights Reserved.